Namoshek/DataTables.NetStandard/README.md

 @RenderSection("Scripts", required: false)
 ```

+Please note that this package does not include the actual DataTables script file as well as the stylesheet.
+You will have to add these files to the layout yourself.
+This package only generates the table HTML and
+the script that renders the actual table.

 ## Full Example

 The following is a working example of a DataTable that queries `Persons` with